ricardovaltierra/restaurant/README.md

 Restaurant page tribute page project for the application of ES6 and Webpack 4 with modularized code.

 The page is a tribute page from the official website for a Mexican-Food restaurant.
-All used images are property of `RiveraCarlos Disegno` developer team for 'http://www.donpastor.mx/'.
+All used images on this repo are well attributed to its authoring at the bottom section of this file.

 ## Preview
 ### Watch the menu and leave a comment between tabs